awesome-workshop/collaborative-work-gitlab/episodes/02-undoing-locally.md

 Clone it locally and create some files.

-Commit them to the remote respository.
+Commit them in the local respository.

 :::::::::::::::: solution